The yellow Echo.1 sounding drone with antennas and a camera travels in green water along a steel sheet pile wall

 Our drone can also see where things are getting tight

-Especially in hard-to-reach or shallow harbor areas, we need to know exactly how much water remains beneath the ships' keels.
-The echo.1 survey drone is now helping us with this.
+Even – and especially – in hard-to-access or shallow harbour areas, we need to know exactly how much water remains beneath the ships’ keels.
+The echo.1 sounding drone is now helping us with this.

-Modern sounding vessels are now standard in all major ports worldwide.
+Modern sounding vessels are now standard in all major harbours worldwide.
 With their acoustic measuring systems, they show very precisely how deep the water is and where dredging may be necessary.
 However, narrow and shallow areas also need to be inspected time and again.
-Manned ships are sometimes too large or not maneuverable enough.
+Manned ships are sometimes too large or not manoeuvrable enough.

 <p

-This is where our new 50 kg electric jet-powered direction finder drone is now being used.
-It can travel for up to 6 hours at 4 knots on one charge.
-And with a draft of just 20 cm and a length of 1.65 meters, it can get into the smallest corners.
+This is where our new sounding drone, which is powered by an electric jet engine and weighs around 50 kg, is now being used.
+It can travel for up to 6 hours at 4 knots on a single charge.
+And with a draught of just 20 cm and a length of 1.65 metres, it can get into the smallest corners.
 It can actually do everything that a large sounding vessel can do.
 In addition to classic underwater sounding with the multibeam echo sounder, it also has a special type of camera above water with which a precise 3D laser scan, e.g. of banks and quay walls, can be created.

-The small and quiet drone is also ideal for water areas that are not actually used by ships, such as the Alte Süderelbe or the new Kreetsand shallow water area.
+The small and quiet drone is also ideal for water areas that are not actually used by ships, such as the Alte Süderelbe or the new Shallow water area Kreetsand.

 echo.1 ready for use on the Alte Süderelbe.
-The data obtained in this way is also of great importance for nature and water protection.
+The data obtained in this way is also of great importance for nature and water conservation.

 However, the small size of echo.1 is not the only advantage.
-Thanks to the high-precision GPS and remote data transmission, the drone can be easily operated by remote control, but it can also independently process predetermined direction finding tasks and transmit the results in real time.
-This saves time and routes for the large sounding ships and, not least, fuel and emissions.
+Thanks to the high-precision GPS and remote data transmission, the drone can be easily operated by remote control, but it can also process pre-defined direction finding tasks completely independently and transmit the results in real time.
+This saves time and journeys for the large sounding vessels and, not least, fuel and emissions.

-Even where no ships are sailing, the direction finder drone can measure reliable data, such as in the METHA reservoir.
+The sounding drone can also measure reliable data where there are no ships, such as in the METHA reservoir.

-The exact fill level can be clearly seen in the 3D image of the METHA storage tank.
+The exact fill level can be easily recognised in the 3D image of the METHA storage tank.

 Even small trenches can be precisely measured with echo.1.